mattermost/mattermost-data-warehouse/docs/DBT-dev.md

 ## DBT packages

-The project is using DBT packages to make development faster and to ensure codequality.
+The project is using DBT packages to make development faster and to ensure code quality.

 ### DBT Utils ([git repo](https://github.com/dbt-labs/dbt-utils))